THOMASELOVE/431-classes-2024/projectA/plan_checklist.md

 ### Element F. (Plan Section 4: Variable Selection)

-1. You have followed the instructions in [Data Task 3](https://thomaselove.github.io/431-projectA-2024/data.html#data-task-3.-select-analytic-variables) to develop code that identifies and selects nine variables, including the four that are required (fipscode, county, state and county_ranked), and five more (each of which are different) that you have selected.
+1. You have followed the instructions in [Data Task 3](https://thomaselove.github.io/431-projectA-2024/data.html#data-task-3.-select-analytic-variables) to develop code that identifies and selects nine variables, including the four that are required (fipscode, county, state and county_clustered), and five more (each of which are different) that you have selected.
 2. All five of your selected variables are permitted for the use you're making of them, as specified in [Data Task 3 Table B](https://thomaselove.github.io/431-projectA-2024/data.html#table-b.-variables-you-can-select).
-3. You have clearly identified which variables you are selecting (in a sentence, not just code) in Section 4.

 ### Element G. (Plan Section 5: Variable Cleaning and Renaming)

 1. You have followed the instructions in [Data Task 3](https://thomaselove.github.io/431-projectA-2024/data.html#clean-and-rename-your-selected-variables) to complete appropriate cleaning of each variable that needs it, and replacement of the initial versions of these variables with your cleaned alternative.
 2. You have clearly indicated in Section 5 what role each outcome will play, and its initial name (from CHR 2024) along with its new name and description.
-3. You have clearly indicated what your code is doing in this section, in an English sentence or two.

 ### Element H. (Plan Section 6: Creating the Analysis 2 Predictor)